 sudo apt-get install thunderbird

-When you’re finished, the following app should be present inside your Linux apps folder.
+The following app should be in your Linux apps folder when you’re finished.

 3. GIMP

-GIMP (GNU Image Manipulation Program) is quite possibly one of the best Linux apps out there that bode exceptionally well for the Chromebook.
-It’s a photo-editing tool that’s sprawling with features, but at the same time, adorned with simplicity and uncomplicated design.
-It’s much regarded as the perfect substitute for the famous Adobe Photoshop, and for people who aren’t up to speed with its usage.
+GIMP (GNU Image Manipulation Program) is possibly one of the best Linux apps that bode exceptionally well for the Chromebook.
+It’s a photo-editing tool sprawling with features but also adorned with simplicity and uncomplicated design.
+It’s much regarded as the perfect substitute for the famous Adobe Photoshop and for people who aren’t up to speed with its usage.
 With advanced functions like cage transform, lasso, shear, and the layer tool, GIMP is second to none in photo editing.

 sudo apt-get install gimp